Barankin-Type Bound for Constrained Parameter Estimation: Example: DOA estimation for constant modulus discrete signal

-In case the radius of the UCA is higher, the ambiguity in the DOA estimation is higher and threshold SNR phenomenon occurs for the CML estimator with a rapid increase in the MSE as the SNR decreases below a certain but unknown SNR \cite{RIFE,TTB1}. ``Large-error'' lower bounds should take such scenario into account \cite{TTB1,TABRIKIAN_OCEAN}.
-Increasing the value of $\zeta$ from \eqref{zeta_DOA} can be used to model an increased UCA radius.
-To examine the CML threshold SNR scenario, we reevaluate the performance of the CML estimator versus SNR and compare it to the LU-CBTB from \eqref{LU_CBTB_DOA} using a higher value of $\zeta$, in particular $\zeta=3.2$ rather than $\zeta=0.5$ that was used in Figs. \ref{CML_bias_alpha}-\ref{CML_MSE_alpha}.
+In this case, we set $\frac{2\pi r}{\lambda}=3.2$.
+For UCA with greater radius, the ambiguity in the DOA estimation is expected to be higher, and the threshold SNR of the CML estimator increases \cite{RIFE,TTB1,Richmond_2005}. ``Large-error'' lower bounds should take such scenario into account \cite{TTB1,TABRIKIAN_OCEAN}.
+To examine the CML threshold SNR scenario, we reevaluate the performance of the CML estimator versus SNR and compare it to the LU-CBTB from \eqref{LU_CBTB_DOA} using a higher value of $\frac{2\pi r}{\lambda}$, in particular $\frac{2\pi r}{\lambda}=3.2$ rather than $\frac{2\pi r}{\lambda}=0.5$ that was used in Figs. \ref{CML_bias_alpha}-\ref{CML_MSE_alpha}.
 In addition, we set $\angle\nu=0.9\pi$.\\

-For a higher value of $\zeta$, it is expected that the DOA test point grid density will have an effect on the tightness of ``large-error'' bounds (see e.g. \cite{TTB1,BZB_EYAL}), due to more peaks in the likelihood function.
-However, a denser test point grid increases the computational complexity of the LU-CBTB.
-In the following, we are interested to inspect this tradeoff between computational complexity and tightness for the LU-CBTB.
+For a higher value of $\frac{2\pi r}{\lambda}$, it is expected that the DOA test-point grid density will have an effect on the tightness of ``large-error'' bounds (see e.g. \cite{TTB1,BZB_EYAL}).
+In this region, there are higher sidelobes in the likelihood function and the test-point vectors are expected to be around the sidelobes or ambiguous peaks \cite{TABRIKIAN_OCEAN}.
+However, a denser test-point grid increases the computational complexity of the LU-CBTB.
+In the following, we are interested in inspecting this tradeoff between computational complexity and tightness for the LU-CBTB.
 Thus, except for the previously described LU-CBTB that requires $64\times 3$ two-dimensional grid search w.r.t. $(h_\nu,h_\phi)$, we also implement a low-complexity LU-CBTB with $h_\nu=10^{-5}$, i.e. no grid search for $h_\nu$.
 This low-complexity LU-CBTB requires only a one-dimensional grid search w.r.t. $h_\phi\in\{-\pi,-\frac{\pi}{2},\frac{\pi}{2}\}$.\\

 In Fig. \ref{CML_bias_alpha_thresh}, we evaluate the norms of the bias and the C-bias of the CML estimator versus SNR.
 The C-bias norm is approximately zero for ${\text{SNR}}>20~{\text{dB}}$ and ${\text{SNR}}<-20~{\text{dB}}$.
 The bias norm is higher than zero for ${\text{SNR}}<20~{\text{dB}}$.
 For $-20~{\text{dB}}\leq{\text{SNR}}\leq 20~{\text{dB}}$ there is a nonzero C-bias norm but significantly lower than the corresponding bias norm.\\